 There are few limitations on who can be a foster or adoptive parent, although everyone must pass a background check, complete training and receive a home study from a county human service department or child placement agency.
 The training and certification process prepares you to provide a temporary home for a child or youth who can no longer live at home due to safety concerns.
 The goal of foster care is to return home.
 When that isn't possible, we look for families to adopt children and youth and to be a loving, permanent family.
 Most children and youth who are adopted are adopted by their foster parent(s).
 Learn more.

-On an average day in Colorado, 11 children or teens enter foster care because their parents need time to learn new skills and address safety concerns.
+On an average day in Colorado, 10 children and youth enter foster care because their parents need time to learn new skills and address safety concerns.
 National research shows us that young people who identify as LGBTQ+ are overrepresented within foster care.
-These children and teens experience foster care for many of the same reasons as other young people in care, but they potentially have the added layer of trauma that comes with being rejected or mistreated because of their sexual orientation, gender identity or gender expression.
+These children and youth experience foster care for many of the same reasons as other young people in care, but they potentially have the added layer of trauma that comes with being rejected or mistreated because of their sexual orientation, gender identity or gender expression.

 We sponsor booths at Pride festivals to raise awareness about the need for foster and adoptive families.
 We partner with county departments of human services and child placement agencies to share resources and answer questions.
 Find the contact information of a county or CPA that participated in a 2019 Pride festival.
 These groups can help you become a foster or adoptive parent.

 Parents and child welfare professionals, find research, local resources, organizations and more to help you affirm young people who identify as LGBTQ+ and to support parents who are LGBTQ+.
 Find resources.

 Frequently Asked Questions

 Fostering can be the most rewarding and most challenging work that you ever do.
 We know there are many questions about the foster care system, the process to become a foster parent and what to expect once you have become a foster parent.
 These frequently asked questions and answers are a good place to start.
 Get answers to common questions.